 If you have some holes in your drywall that you need repaired why don’t you book a quote?
 We’d love to Transform Your Home With Lasting Beauty!

 Homes expand, contract, and shift with time, especially given how widely the temperature can vary season to season in Toronto.
-Because of this shifting drywall seams can crack over time, so here’s what to do:
+Because of this shifting drywall seams can crack over time.
+Cold weather can also lead to pipes bursting, causing water damage to drywall and you may need to go to somewhere like Apollo Plumbing (check it out here) to find a plumber to fix it.
+However, minor damage can be repaired with some DIY, so here’s what to do:

 - Flexible putty knives 1″, 6″, and 10″ or 12″

 - Stud finder

 - Sheetrock 45

 - Sandpaper & sanding block

 - Brush, roller, tray etc. for repainting after the crack is patched